Famous ice cream logos: The top American ice cream brands

 Magnum Logo

-Magnum has carved a niche for itself in the ice cream industry and has become a globally recognized brand.
+Magnum has carved a niche in the ice cream industry and has become a globally recognized brand.
 Its roots are in Aarhus, Denmark, where it was created and developed under the wing of Frisko, which later became an important part of the Unilever conglomerate.

-But Magnum’s branding is not limited to the generic heart-shaped emblem.
+However, Magnum’s branding is not limited to the generic heart-shaped emblem.
 Its standalone logo is characterized by an assertive and commanding word combination that epitomizes strength and dominance.
 Every bite of Magnum ice cream is an unforgettable journey, and this commitment to unrivaled quality and enjoyment is reflected in the brand’s visual identity.

 Nestlé